Visa Traveler

 You must present your original passport, FMM card and proof of tourism tax paid to the immigration officer.

 If you have entered Mexico by air, check your airline booking for itemized price details.
 You should see a line such as “Tourism Tax”.
-You can print your booking and show this as proof of tourism tax paid when leaving Mexico by land.
+You can print your booking and show this as proof of the tourism tax paid when leaving Mexico by land.
 If you do not see tourism tax in your booking, you can email the airline requesting an itemized invoice.
 If the airline can’t provide you with one, you MUST pay tourism tax when leaving Mexico by land.

 PERSONAL EXPERIENCE

 I left Mexico by land at Ciudad Cuauhtemoc near the Mexico/Guatemala border.
 I had a receipt of my tourist tax, so I presented my tourist tax receipt, FMM card and passport.
-The immigration officer took away the tourist tax receipt, FMM card and stamped my passport with an exit stamp.
+The immigration officer took away the tourist tax receipt, and FMM card and stamped my passport with an exit stamp.
 It took about 5 minutes at the immigration office.

 ENTERING AND LEAVING MEXICO BY SEA